Robustness in the Optimization of Risk Measures: Abstract

 \section{Abstract}

 We study issues of robustness in the context of Quantitative Risk Management and Optimization.
-Depending on the underlying objectives, we develop a general methodology for determining whether a given risk measurement related optimization problem is robust.
-Motivated by practical issues from financial regulation, we give special attention to the two most widely used risk measures in the industry, Value-at-Risk (VaR) and Expected Shortfall (ES).
-We discover that for many simple representative optimization problems, VaR generally leads to non-robust optimizers whereas ES generally leads to robust ones.
-Our results thus shed light from a new angle on the ongoing discussion about the comparative advantages of VaR and ES in banking and insurance regulation.
-Our notion of robustness is conceptually different from the field of robust optimization, to which some interesting links are discovered.
+We develop a general methodology for determining whether a given risk measurement related optimization problem is robust, which we call ``robustness against optimization".
+The new notion is studied for various classes of risk measures and expected utility and loss functions.
+Motivated by practical issues from financial regulation, special attention is given to the two most widely used risk measures in the industry, Value-at-Risk (VaR) and Expected Shortfall (ES).
+We establish that for a class of general optimization problems, VaR leads to non-robust optimizers whereas convex risk measures generally lead to robust ones.
+Our results offer extra insight on the ongoing discussion about the comparative advantages of VaR and ES in banking and insurance regulation.
+Our notion of robustness is conceptually different from the field of robust optimization, to which some interesting links are derived.

 \textbf{Keywords}: robustness, Value-at-Risk, Expected Shortfall, optimization, financial regulation